 This creates a popup with an editable content window that contains just the items you want to grab in the JSON format.

-- Select and copy all of the text to your operating system clipboard.
+- The next step is to select and copy all of the 'pasteable' JSON text to your operating system clipboard.
 Use CTRL+a followed by CTRL+c for Windows and COMMAND+a followed by COMMAND+c for Mac NOTE: Special JSON code has been included to to identify the type of vault items being moved.
 Don't try to modify this text unless you know exactly what you are doing.